Build MVC Applications with Connectivity to Jira Service Management Data

 1. Create a new MVC project in Visual Studio.
 In this example, the project name is MvcJiraServiceDeskApp.

-2. If you are using Entity Framework 6, you will need to take the preliminary step of registering the Jira Service Desk Entity Framework provider for your project.
+2. If you are using Entity Framework 6, you will need to take the preliminary step of registering the Jira Service Management Entity Framework provider for your project.
 See the "LINQ and Entity Framework" chapter in the help documentation for a guide.

 Note that MVC 3 scaffolding and MVC 4 scaffolding do not support Entity Framework 6.
 You can use your scaffolding with Entity Framework 6 by upgrading to the latest version of MVC.